Book Cover Designs That Sell (How-To Guide, Examples)

 Match the genre

-Something to keep in mind when designing a book cover is to make sure it matches the genre or niche you’re writing for.
+Something to keep in mind for book cover designs is to make sure it matches the genre or niche you’re writing for.

-You don’t want to confuse readers into thinking they are getting something they are not.
+You don’t want to confuse readers into thinking they are getting something they’re not.

-For example, if you have a non-fiction book you should make it obvious that it is non-fiction by using photos of the person the book is about or a cover design that is very relevant to your subject.
+For example, if you have a non-fiction book about losing weight you can’t magic wands and twirly borders.
+You should make it obvious that it is non-fiction with a cover design that is very relevant to your subject.

-When it comes to the genre, you have to fit in, then stand out.
+When it comes to the genre, you have to fit in, and then stand out.

 Look professional

 You want your book cover to look professional and not look like it was put together last minute by someone with no experience.
-In the example above you can immediately tell a professional cover designer made this cover.
+In the example above there is a clear focus on the center strip on the cover.

 You’re saying you’ve written a less-than-professional book.
 This may not be true, but it’s still what readers will think before buying.